nk412/nk412.github.io/src/photoblog/greenland.md

 <hr>

 <br><br><br>
-Maybe that's what keeps calling.
-Here, at the edge of what's habitable, in all this space, life goes on.
-Just differently.
+Maybe that’s what keeps calling.
+Here, at the edge of what’s habitable, in all this space and quiet, you can still hear it: ice rumbling, dogs howling, the occasional drone of a DASH-8.
+Underfoot, life holds on.
 Ankle-high, lying low.

 ::bleed:manybergs.avif